wework/speccy/README.md

 ### OpenAPI 3.0.x validation

 The `testRunner` harness can also be used as a simple validator if given one or more existing OpenAPI 3.x definitions.
 The validator (however it is called) uses [WHATWG](https://whatwg.org/) URL parsing if available (node 7.x and above).
+The testRunner can have a linting mode enabled with the `--lint` option.
+Rules are defined [here](/linter/rules.json).
+Contributions of rules and rule actions for the linter are very much appreciated.

 ### Reference preservation